-On joining – Ebates gives you $10 gift card while Inbox Dollars gives you $5 cash.
-We strongly recommend signing up for both, then decide which one is better to use and which one works with the stores of your choice.
+On joining – Ebates gives you a $10 gift card while Inbox Dollars gives you $5 cash.
+We strongly recommend signing up for both, then deciding which one is better to use and which one works with the stores of your choice.

-Another painless way to save is by rounding up and keep the change.
-If you bank at Bank of America, make sure you sign up for their keep the Change Program.
+Another painless way to save is by rounding up and keeping the change.
+If you bank at Bank of America, make sure you sign up for their Keep the Change Program.
 Your spare change will be transferred automatically to your savings account.

 4. Take Advantage of Special Discounts

-Are you a teacher, senior citizen, a student, or in the military?
+Are you a teacher, a senior citizen, a student, or in the military?
 If you fit in any of these groups, always ask for the appropriate discount.
-Many times, entertainment facilities and stores offer discounts but avoid posting or advertizing them.
+Many times, entertainment facilities and stores offer discounts but avoid posting or advertising them.
 Be brave and ask as it costs nothing.
-Discounts for teachers are extensively available than you think.
+Discounts for teachers are more extensively available than you think.

 Jo-Ann Fabrics, for example, offers a Teacher Rewards Discount Card.
 Michael’s offers a flat 15% discount on all purchases.
 On the other hand, Barnes & Noble Educator Program offers various rewards and discounts for teachers.

 Check with your employer if you are eligible for savings on anything from your business attire to the cell phone bill.

 5. Hire a Bill Negotiation Service

 Sometimes reducing your cell phone, cable, internet, insurance, and energy bills is a matter of thinking outside the box.
 You can potentially save a lot of money, but it requires patience and even more expertise.